pclubiitk/smart-contract-hub/Cumulative_Voting/README.md

 ## Mechanism

 This smart contract implements a cumulative voting mechanism.
 The owner of the contract has the power to call for nominations for candidates and open the elections, following which citizens can register as candidates and/or voters and then cast their votes.
-Each registered voter begins with 1 votes which can be changed by the owner.
+Each registered voter begins with 1 vote which can be changed by the owner.
 The owner is also the only one with the option of stopping the registrations.
 Once the votes have been cast, the owner is in-charge of calculating the total votes won by each candidate and displaying the results of the election.
 The various functions, structures and variables used to write the contract are as given below.

 ### Contract - Cumulative_voting